-The Avid riser changes the angle of attack during accelerated flight and has some features specially developed for the glider.
+The Boomerang 12 riser changes the angle of attack during accelerated flight and has some features specially developed for the glider which allows the pilot to use a pulley system and B-bar to adjust the speed to suit individual preference.

-The low friction ring which guides the main brake line is connected via the brake arm with a handshake-knot on the C-riser.
+The low friction ring which guides the main brake line is connected via the brake arm with a handshake-knot on the B-riser.
 The ring can easily be replaced in case of damage.